^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The oppositional disorder that causes the opposition is a recurrent or persistent negative, deviant or even hostile behavior directed against persons with power.
-Diagnosis is based on history data.
-Treatment of a defiant opposition disorder includes individual psychotherapy in combination with family therapy (or with the participation of other persons caring for the child).
-Sometimes medicament preparations can be used to reduce excitability.
+Oppositional defiant disorder is recurrent or persistent negative, deviant, or even hostile behavior directed toward authority figures.
+Diagnosis is based on history.
+Treatment for oppositional defiant disorder involves individual psychotherapy combined with family therapy (or other caregivers).
+Sometimes medications may be used to reduce arousal.

-Prevalence varies widely due to high subjectivity of diagnostic criteria; The prevalence of the challenging opposition disorder (CDD) can be up to 15% among children and adolescents.
-Before puberty, this disorder is much more common in boys than in girls; after puberty, this difference decreases.
+Prevalence varies widely due to the highly subjective nature of diagnostic criteria; the prevalence of oppositional defiant disorder (ODD) may be up to 15% among children and adolescents.
+Before puberty, the disorder is significantly more common in boys than in girls; after puberty, this difference diminishes.

-Although the challenging opposition disorder is sometimes seen as an "easy option" of conduct disorder, there is only a superficial similarity between them.
-A distinctive feature of the defiant opposition disorder is hyperexcitability and deviant behavior.
-A child with a conduct disorder does not seem to have a sense of conscience and justice, and they readily violate the rights of others sometimes without any indication of hyperexcitability.
-The cause of the evocative opposition disorder is unknown, but it is probably most common among children from families in which adults model relationships with high-profile disputes and interpersonal conflicts.
-This diagnosis should not be considered as a clearly defined disease, but rather as an indication of the presence of deeper problems that may require further examination and treatment.
+Although oppositional defiant disorder is sometimes considered a “mild version” of conduct disorder, there are only superficial similarities between the two.
+The hallmarks of oppositional defiant disorder are hyperarousal and deviant behavior.
+A child with conduct disorder, on the other hand, appears to lack a sense of conscience and fairness, and readily violates the rights of others, sometimes without any evidence of hyperarousal.
+The cause of oppositional defiant disorder is unknown, but it is probably most common among children from families in which adults model relationships with loud arguments and interpersonal conflict.
+The diagnosis should not be viewed as a clear-cut disorder, but rather as an indication of deeper problems that may require further evaluation and treatment.

-Children with a defiant opposition disorder tend to easily and often lose their temper, argue with adults, often ignore adults, refuse to follow the rules, purposely interfere with people, blame others for their mistakes or misconduct, easily annoyed and infuriated, vindictive and vindictive.
-The oppositional disorder causing the disorder is diagnosed if the child has had 4 or more of these symptoms for at least 6 months.
-Symptoms should also be pronounced and provocative.
-Care must be taken to diagnose to avoid overdiagnosis of the challenging opposition disorder in the case of mild and moderate opposition behavior, which is observed from time to time in almost all normal children and adolescents.
+Children with oppositional defiant disorder tend to lose their temper easily and frequently, argue with adults, frequently ignore adults, refuse to follow rules, deliberately get in people's way, blame others for their mistakes or misbehavior, become easily irritated and angry, hold grudges, and are vindictive.
+Oppositional defiant disorder is diagnosed if a child has had 4 or more of these symptoms for at least 6 months.
+The symptoms must also be severe and defiant.
+Care must be taken to avoid overdiagnosing oppositional defiant disorder in cases of mild to moderate oppositional behavior, which almost all normal children and adolescents experience from time to time.

 Indications